OmniFlux Programming Language Reference Manual ๐

 Provides tasks for executing and managing processes in the host OS shell:

-system(command): Runs a command in the shell and returns its full output (stdout and stderr merged) as a string.exec(command): Runs a command in the shell and returns its exit status code (0 for success, non-zero for failure).spawn(command, args): Spawns an asynchronous child process with the given arguments array, returning its process ID (PID).kill(pid, signal): Sends a signal (e.g."SIGTERM"or"SIGKILL") to the specified PID.
+system(command, args?): Runs a command in the shell.
+Ifargs(an array of strings) is specified, it runs the command with those arguments for command-injection safety.
+Inherits stdin, and returns its full captured output (stdout and stderr merged) as a string.exec(command, args?): Runs a command in the shell.
+Ifargs(an array of strings) is specified, it runs the command with those arguments for command-injection safety.
+Inherits stdin/stdout/stderr for full interactivity, and returns its exit status code (0 for success, non-zero for failure).spawn(command, args): Spawns an asynchronous child process with the given arguments array, registering it in the internal process registry, and returning its process ID (PID).pterminate(pid, signal): Sends a termination signal to the specified PID.
 Returnstrueon success,falseon failure.
+Common signals include:"SIGTERM"(Default): Request graceful termination.
+The program is asked to stop and has a chance to clean up."SIGKILL": Force immediate shutdown.
+The program is killed instantly by the operating system (cannot be blocked or clean up)."SIGINT": Interrupt from keyboard (equivalent to pressingCtrl+C).

 include "stdlib/system.of"